onyxhealth/Payer-Payer/README.md

 A set of Python scripts to load the bundles to the dockerized hapi server can be found in the /bundle-import directory.

+# How to implement mTLS connectivity:

+see the /mtls-setup/README.md file